When defining the Job Profile, providing the right input for a new role is essential in order to find the best candidates.

 Creating the initial profile

-Bryq provides two easy ways for you to create a new Job Profile - based on our built-in role database or based on our unique AI Profile Prediction.
+Bryq provides three easy ways for you to create a new Job Profile based on:

 For any new assessment you create, you need to provide the Job Title and Department.
 As you type a Job Title, Bryq will suggest common Job Titles found in our database.